 10 Best Long Takes in Film

-Long takes or shots as a trend has recently seen an irritating amount of exploitation for the sake of acclaim, since there seems to be an assumption that longer takes are more impressive by nature than a well-edited sequence of short shots.
-The list below is populated by just six directors because to draw the most out of an extended take often requires a huge amount of patience, artistry and technical skill.
-The people behind these impressive feats of cinema often incorporate them into their visual language and as a result go on to consistently produce exceptional long takes — some might say the very best.
+Long takes or shots as a trend has recently seen an irritating amount of exploitation for the sake of acclaim since there seems to be an assumption that longer takes are more impressive by nature than a well-edited sequence of short shots.
+The list below is populated by just six directors because drawing the most out of an extended take often requires a huge amount of patience, artistry, and technical skill.
+The people behind these impressive feats of cinema often incorporate them into their visual language and, as a result, go on to consistently produce exceptional long takes — some might say the very best.

 Whilst I won’t deny the choices below favor certain artists, I also think it’s undeniable that their careful deployment of the long-take method fully deserves being honored once, twice and maybe even three times on the list below.